Heretic (video game): Reception

+PC Zone remarked that Heretic's weapons are stylistically unsatisfying, the ability to look up and down is useless, the level designs are poorly conceived and confusing, and the flying ability lacks depth and a sense of true flight, more closely resembling "sitting on the front of a forklift truck".
+While they regarded the inventory mechanic as genuinely innovative, they felt that overall Heretic failed to differentiate itself from Doom to the extent of contemporaries such as Descent and Star Wars: Dark Forces, and concluded, "Not as good as Doom 1 or 2.
+Still fun, but I'd rather wait for Quake, thanks."

-Next Generation reviewed the PC version of the game, and stated that "if you're only going to get one action game in the next couple of months, this is the one".
+Next Generation stated that "If you're only going to get one action game in the next couple of months, this is the one."

-While remarking that Heretic is a thinly-veiled clone of Doom, and that its being released in Europe after its sequel and with Quake due out shortly makes it somewhat outdated, Maximum nonetheless regarded it as an extremely polished and worthwhile purchase.
+While remarking that Heretic was a thinly veiled clone of Doom, and that its being released in Europe after its sequel and with Quake due out shortly made it somewhat outdated, Maximum nonetheless regarded it as an extremely polished and worthwhile purchase.
 They particularly highlighted the two additional episodes of the retail version, saying they offer a satisfying challenge even to first person shooter veterans and are largely what make the game worth buying.

 In 1996, Computer Gaming World listed being turned into a chicken as #3 on its list of "the 15 best ways to die in computer gaming".

 Legacy

 Heretic has received three sequels: Hexen: Beyond Heretic, Hexen II, and Heretic II.
-Following ZeniMax Media's acquisition of id Software, the rights to the series have been disputed between both id and Raven Software; Raven's parent company Activision holds the developing rights, while id holds the publishing rights to the first three games.
+Following ZeniMax Media's acquisition of id Software in 2009, Activision owns the intellectual property of the game while Bethesda owns the publishing rights; this has been resolved by the 2025 release after both companies were acquired by Microsoft Gaming.

 The game was re-released for Windows on Steam on August 3, 2007.

 Further homages to the series have been made in other id Software titles; In 2009's Wolfenstein, which Raven Software developed, Heretics Tomes of Power are collectible power-ups found throughout the game.
 The character Galena from Quake Champions wears armor bearing the icon of the Serpent Riders.

 In 2014, Raven co-founder Brian Raffel had expressed interest in making a sequel to the Heretic series.
 Rather than licensing it to other developers, he wants Raven to do it themselves.

+Similar to Freedoom, a free content adaptation of Heretic exists called Blasphemer.